 Build and Handling

-One slight bone of contention is the location of the on/off switch, which is found just in front of the rear scrolling dial on the top plate.
-It’s not a huge deal breaker, but, switching the G9 on and off with its switch around the shutter release feels easier, or more natural.
+One bone of contention is the location of the on/off switch, which is just in front of the rear scrolling dial on the top plate.
+It’s not a deal breaker, but, switching the G9 on and off with the switch around its shutter release feels easier, or more natural.

 A switch just next to the AF-On button can be used to switch between single, continuous and manual focus.
 A switch or dial always gets my vote for this type of control over a button or menu because you can see which mode is selected without powering up the camera and you can change it quickly.

 To the left of a viewfinder is a lock switch, which can be used to ensure that all of your settings stay locked in and don’t get accidentally changed.
 However, you can also customise the lock switch to make it so that it only locks some functions, and leaves the others free.